What James Comey’s Trump memo handling says about his approach to data security

 “By not safeguarding sensitive information obtained during the course of his FBI employment, and by using it to create public pressure for official action, Comey set a dangerous example for the over 35,000 current FBI employees—and the many thousands more former FBI employees—who similarly have access to or knowledge of non-public information,” according to the report.

-Comey kept copies of the memos in his personal safe and shared some of them with his personal lawyers, including working with one lawyer to share some of the information with The New York Times after he was fired by Trump.
-The memos detailed Trump’s comments on the investigation into Russian election meddling and calls for “loyalty” from Comey, who arranged for some of the information to be shared with the Times in an effort to spark a special counsel investigation and the preservation of any recordings of his conversations with Trump.
+Comey kept copies of the memos in his personal safe and shared some of them with his personal lawyers, including working with one lawyer to share some of the information with the New York Times after he was fired by Trump.
+The memos detailed Trump’s comments on the investigation into Russian election meddling and his calls for “loyalty” from Comey, who arranged for some of the information to be shared with the Times in an effort to spark a special counsel investigation and the preservation of any recordings of his conversations with Trump.
 The information found to be classified related to the FBI investigation and to Trump’s dinner-table assessments of various foreign countries, but the report also found Comey should have returned all the documents to the FBI after being fired by Trump.

 However, the report also shows something else: that Comey thought seriously about data security.
 He deleted digital copies of several of the memos after printing them, storing the hard copies in his home safe, and told the OIG that he was “obsessive” about deleting electronic documents amid hacking concerns and that he tries “to maintain almost a maniacal hygiene about records.”